 Do I need to make an appointment?

-PACN accepts walk-ins for pregnancy testing, Hope’s Chest and Vouch for Success.
+PACN accepts walk-ins for pregnancy testing, Baby and U and ProU Education.
 However, clients with appointments have priority and we are often booked.
-PACN cannot guarantee how soon a consultant will be available to see you if you do not have an appointment.
+PACN cannot guarantee how soon an advocate will be available to see you if you do not have an appointment.
 We strongly suggest making an appointment for a time that works best for you.

 PACN does not accept walk-ins for ultrasounds or STD/HIV testing since a nurse must be present for these appointments.

 No, you do not need to have insurance to access any of our services.

 All of PACN’s services are provided at no cost to the client and are confidential.